The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 Students may complete a major or minor in German and German Studies.

-The Bryn Mawr-Haverford Bi-College Department of German draws upon the expertise of the German faculty at both Bryn Mawr and Haverford Colleges to offer a broadly conceived German Studies program, incorporating a variety of courses and major options.
+The Bryn Mawr Department of German offers a fully coordinated program of courses with the Haverford College Department of German.
+By drawing upon the expertise of the German faculty at both colleges, the Department has established a broadly conceived German Studies program, incorporating a variety of courses and major options.
 The purpose of the major in German and German Studies is to lay the foundation for a critical understanding of German culture in its contemporary global context and its larger political, social, and intellectual history.
 To this end we encourage a thorough and comparative study of the German language and culture through its linguistic and literary history, systems of thought, institutions, political configurations, and arts and sciences.

 The German program aims, by means of various methodological approaches to the study of another language, to foster critical thinking, expository writing skills, understanding of the diversity of culture(s), and the ability to respond creatively to the challenges posed by cultural difference in an increasingly global world.
-Course offerings are intended to serve both students with particular interests in German literature and literary theory and criticism, and those interested in studying German and German-speaking cultures from the perspective of communication arts, film, history, history of ideas, history of art and architecture, history of religion, institutions, linguistics, mass media, philosophy, politics, and urban anthropology and folklore.
+Course offerings are intended to serve both students with particular interests in German literature and literary theory and criticism, and those interested in a German Studies concentration that covers German and German-speaking cultures from multiple perspectives, including those of history, history of ideas, history of art and architecture, history of religion, institutions, linguistics, mass media, philosophy, politics, and urban anthropology.

 A thorough knowledge of German is a goal for both major concentrations.
 The objective of our language instruction is to teach students communicative skills that enable them to function effectively in authentic conditions of language use and to speak and write in idiomatic German.
 A major component of all German courses is the examination of issues that underline the cosmopolitanism as well as the specificity and complexity of contemporary German culture.
 German majors can and are encouraged to take courses in interdisciplinary areas, such as comparative literature, film, gender and sexuality studies, growth and structure of cities, history, history of art, music, philosophy, and political science, where they read works of criticism in these areas in the original German.
 Courses relating to any aspect of German culture, history, and politics given in other departments can count toward requirements for the major or minor.

-The College's foreign language requirement may be satisfied by completing GERM 101 and 102 with an average grade of at least 2.0 or with a grade of 2.0 or better in GERM 102.
+The College's foreign language requirement may be satisfied by the completion of two courses in German with an average grade of at least 2.0.

-The German and German studies major consists of 10 units.
-All courses at the 200 or 300 level count toward the major requirements, either in a literature concentration or in a German studies concentration.
-A literature concentration normally follows the sequence 201 and/or 202; 209 or 212, or 214, 215; plus additional courses to complete the 10 units, two of them at the 300 level; and finally one semester of Senior Conference.
-A German studies major normally includes 223 and/or 224 or 245; one 200- and one 300-level course in German literature; three courses (at least one at the 300 level) in subjects central to aspects of German culture, history, or politics; and one semester of GERM 321 (Advanced Topics in German Cultural Studies).
+The Department of German offers a two-track system for the completion of a major in German or in German Studies.
+Both major tracks consist of 10 units.
+After the completion of the German 101-102 sequence (or its equivalent) the German language and literature concentration normally follows the sequence 201 and/or 202; 209 or 212, or 213; plus additional courses to complete the 10 units, two of them at the 300 level; and finally one semester of Senior Conference or either an additional 300 level seminar in German or German 403 (Supervised Work) for double majors.
+A German Studies major normally includes 223 or 245; one 200- and one 300-level course in German literature; three courses (at least one at the 300 level) in subjects central to aspects of German culture, history, or politics; and one semester of GERM 321 (Advanced Topics in German Cultural Studies).
 Within each concentration, courses need to be selected so as to achieve a reasonable breadth, but also a degree of disciplinary coherence.
 Within departmental offerings, GERM 201 and 202 (Advanced Training) strongly emphasize the development of conversational, writing, and interpretive skills.
-German majors are encouraged, when possible, to take work in at least one foreign language other than German.
+German majors are encouraged, when possible, to take work in at least one foreign language other than German.>

-A minor in German and German studies consists of seven units of work.
-To earn a minor, students are normally required to take GERM 201 or 202, and four additional units covering a reasonable range of study topics, of which at least one unit is at the 300 level.
-Additional upper-level courses in the broader area of German studies may be counted toward the seven units with the approval of the department.
+A minor in German and German Studies consists of six units of work.
+To earn a minor, students are normally required to take GERM 201 or 202 or their equivalents, and four additional units covering a reasonable range of study topics, of which at least one unit is at the 300 level.
+Additional upper-level courses in the broader area of German Studies may be counted toward the six units with the approval of the department.

 Students majoring in German are encouraged to spend some time in German-speaking countries in the course of their undergraduate studies.
-Various possibilities are available: summer work programs, DAAD (German Academic Exchange) scholarships for summer courses at German universities, and selected junior year abroad Programs.
+Various possibilities are available: summer work programs, DAAD (German Academic Exchange) scholarships for summer courses at German universities, and selected JYA (Junior Year Abroad) Programs.